PaloAltoNetworks/WireLurkerDetector/README.md

     wget --no-check-certificate https://raw.githubusercontent.com/PaloAltoNetworks-BD/WireLurkerDetector/master/WireLurkerDetectorOSX.py

-or, if you get a "wget: command not found" error, just directly open the link by any browser, then save the page to your home directory.
+    Or, if you get a "wget: command not found" error, just directly open the link by any browser, then save the page to your home directory.

 3. Run the script in the Terminal: